thenathanmcc/TardigradeRenderEngine/README.md

 Simple Render Engine Project.
 This is a work in progress...

+Am learning OpenGL using following the tutorials found at https://learnopengl.com/

 ### Screenshots
 ![Cube Render](./screenshots/screenshot1.png)

 ### Things to do
+- Fix bug in screenshot feature
 - Add cube mapping
 - Add UI to load models
 - Update controls